-That said, a study by The Doctors Company found that the average payout for a neonatal medical malpractice claim was $936,843.
-(Please note that these recoveries included both settlements and verdicts, as well as other birth injuries, such as Erb’s palsy.)
+A study by The Doctors Company found that the average payout for a neonatal medical malpractice claim was $936,843.
+(Please note that these recoveries included both settlements and verdicts and other birth injuries, such as Erb’s palsy.)

 Some notable cerebral palsy settlements and verdicts include:

 - Over $10 million for the family of a child with cerebral palsy